I was employed by the University of Florida from 1972-2010. I have

 (the land of my mother and my British grandparents)

-Here is a seminar (in mp4 format) on the
+Seminar (in mp4 format) on the

 History of Categorical Data Analysis that I presented in